Quran-37:5 Surah As-saffat English Translation,Transliteration and Tafsir(Tafseer).

 • Shaheen International

-5. Every day the sun rises from a different place, therefore east has been presented in the plural form.
+Every day the sun rises from a different place, depending on the time of year.
+Therefore, “east” has been expressed in the plural form to reflect this variation across days and seasons.

 Ibn-Kathir